Sladky Lab

 Research

-Polyploidy can alter how cells grow, divide, and respond to stress, but it’s not known how these changes affect living mammalian tissues.
-In some tissues, polyploid cells appear after injury where they affect regeneration and may even drive scarring, suggesting they actively influence their environment.
-Why some tissues can tolerate polyploid cells—and what roles they play in healthy organs—remains unclear.
+Polyploidy can change how cells grow or respond to stress, yet its effects on living mammalian tissues are not fully understood.
+In several tissues, polyploid cells emerge after injury, where they influence regeneration and may contribute to scarring, suggesting that they actively shape their local environment.
+Why some tissues can accommodate polyploid cells – and what functions these cells serve in healthy organs – remains an open question.

-We study where polyploid cells form, why certain cell types and tissues can tolerate extra DNA, and how these cells influence their surroundings.
-Using advanced microscopy, flow cytometry, and omics approaches in genetic mouse models and 3D organoid systems, we investigate how polyploidy shapes healthy and diseased tissues across ages and sexes—and how understanding these cells could lead to new ways to treat diseases.
+Our research examines where polyploid cells arise, why certain cell types and tissues tolerate extra DNA, and how these cells interact with their surroundings.
+Using advanced microscopy, flow cytometry, and multi-omics approaches in genetic mouse models and three-dimensional organoid systems, we study how polyploidy influences tissue function in health and disease across different ages and sexes.
+Ultimately, this work aims to identify new therapeutic opportunities by understanding how polyploid cells contribute to disease processes.

-In addition, we study centrosomes across mammalian tissues, with a focus on polyploid cell types.
-Centrosomes are small organelles that organize microtubules, form the poles of the mitotic spindle, and template the assembly of cilia.
-Because centrosome numbers must be tightly controlled for accurate cell division, their dysregulation can promote genomic instability and cancer.
-Moreover, centrosomes function as signaling hubs that control the proliferation of cells with extra centrosomes, such as polyploid cells.
+In parallel, we investigate centrosomes across mammalian tissues, with particular attention to polyploid cell types.
+Centrosomes are small cellular structures that organize microtubules, form the poles of the mitotic spindle during cell division, and serve as templates for cilia formation.
+Because centrosome number must be tightly regulated to ensure accurate cell division, disruption of centrosome number or integrity can lead to genomic instability and cancer.
+In addition, centrosomes act as signaling hubs that regulate the proliferation of cells with abnormal centrosome numbers, including polyploid cells.

 Current team